Sequence and Consequence: Sequentiality

-\item When $x$ is in $\alpha_w$, the \emph{rank} of $x$ from $w$ is the least $n$ such that $x$ is the $n$th element of $\alpha_w$.\ei Hence we must show that $x<_w y$ iff the rank of $x$ from $w$ is smaller than the rank of $y$ from $w$: \bi \item[$\Rightarrow$] Suppose $x <_w y$.
-If $x=w$, then the claim holds trivially since the rank of $x$ from $w$ is 0.
-If $x\ne w$, then (by flatness) $x$ also precedes $y$ according to $w$'s successor, and so on until we reach $x$; since $x$ cannot precede $y$ according to $<_y$, that means that as we take successor steps from $w$, we must reach $x$ before we reach $y$. \item[$\Leftarrow$] Suppose for contradiction that $x \nless_w y$ although the rank of $x$ from $w$ is less than the rank of $y$ from $w$.
-Then by connectedness we must have $y <_w x$.
-But by flatness, for any $u\neq y$, if $y<_u x$, we have $y <_{\operatorname{succ}(u)} x$.
-So reasoning inductively, we have $y <_u x$ for every $u$ that appears in $\alpha_w$ before $y$, and in particular $y <_x x$, which is ruled out by the definition of order model. \ei
+Now we need to show that $x<_w y$ iff $\alpha_x\prec_{\alpha_w}\alpha_y$.
+To show this, it suffices to show that $x<_w y$ iff the rank of $x$ from $w$ is less than the rank of $y$ from $w$, where we define the \emph{rank} of $x$ from $w$ as the least $n$ such that $x$ is the $n$th element of $\alpha_w$. \bi \item[$\Rightarrow$] Suppose $x <_w y$.
+If $x=w$, the rank of $x$ from $w$ is 0, so the claim holds trivially.
+If $x\ne w$, then by flatness $x$ also precedes $y$ according to $w$'s successor, and so on until we reach $x$.
+Since $x$ cannot precede $y$ according to $<_y$, that means that as we take successor steps from $w$, we must reach $x$ before we reach $y$. \item[$\Leftarrow$] Suppose $x \nless_w y$.
+Then by connectedness, $y<_w x$, so by the first part of the proof, the rank of $y$ from $w$ is less than the rank of $x$ from $w$.
+Thus the rank of $x$ from $w$ is not less than the rank of $y$ from $w$. \ei

 This isomorphism result both shows the interest of, and puts us in a position to prove, the following characterization result:

 \begin{theorem} \vanf is valid on an order frame iff it is flat and ancestral. \end{theorem}